 3. Before the preparation of any mix designs are undertaken, representative samples of the various nominal sized aggregates (each a minimum mass of 100kg), along with confirmation of the source of the aggregates, shall be submitted to the Engineer for approval.
 The submission shall also include the results of laboratory tests undertaken on the individual and combined aggregate components to confirm conformity with the relevant Sections and requirements of the Specification.
-The submission shall be in a manner approved by the Engineer and also include the value for Voids in Mineral Aggregate (VMA) that was recorded on a representative portion of the bitumen proposed for use in the mix designs together with a quality assurance certificate from the manufacturer reporting the parameters required in AASHTO M-20 shall also be submitted for approval.
+The submission shall be in a manner approved by the Engineer and also include the value for Voids in Mineral Aggregate (VMA) that was recorded on a representative portion of the combined aggregates to be used in the laboratory trials.
+Representative samples of the bitumen proposed for use in the mix designs together with a quality assurance certificate from the manufacturer reporting the parameters required in AASHTO M-20 shall also be submitted for approval.